opensky/LdapBundle/README.md

 ## The LdapUser Object ##

-Users provided by the LDAP UserProvider will be instances of LdapUser, which is a lightweight implementation of Symfony2's AccountInterface.
+Users provided by the LDAP UserProvider will be instances of LdapUser, which is a lightweight implementation of Symfony2's UserInterface.
 This user object stores only a username and array of roles.

 ## Deriving Symfony2 Roles from LDAP Groups